-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 For Khalil, there needs to be an “off-ramp” to stop the fighting, but he said in the immediate future — with Biden’s endorsement — the bombardment of Gaza is set to continue.

-Analysts like Khalil stress that US foreign policy cannot be separated from its politics at home.
+Analysts like Khalil also stress that US foreign policy cannot be separated from its politics at home.
 Biden is already facing Republican accusations of being too lenient on Iran, Hamas’s ally.

 So the White House has been pushing to reclaim the narrative and position Biden as a champion of Israel in its time of need.